Frequently Asked Questions

 How do I get FishCast maps?

 Go to the FishCast home page.
 Scroll down to the map that shows the FishCast regions (purple boxes).
-Click a region that you’re interested in having a membership to (see “What are region-specific pages?” below).
+Click a region that you want a membership to.
 That will take you to a page with more information about that region’s maps.
-Membership options are on the bottom of each region page.
+Click the GET MEMBERSHIP button near the top of the region page to go to the purchasing page, which has details of what your membership includes.

-How do I access my maps once I subscribe?
+How do I access my maps once I purchase a membership?

 To access your maps, go to the FishCast home page.
-Click the region that you are subscribed to.
-Scroll down to find the individual Times for each of the different types of Maps.
-Click the Map + Time you are interested in viewing.
-If you are logged into a valid account, the map will be displayed.
-If you are not logged in, you will be prompted to Log-In or Subscribe.
-If your account does not have access to the region or your account has expired, you will be prompted to Upgrade your subscription (see “How do I find out which regions I subscribed to or when my subscription expires?” below.)
+In the top menu, click My Profile then Log In.
+Enter your user name and password.
+You will be returned to the home page after you log in.
+Scroll down to the master map.
+Click the region that you have an active membership to.
+Scroll down to find the grid of times for the three types of Maps.
+Click the time you are interested in viewing.
+If you are logged into an active membership, the map will be displayed.
+If you get a message saying you don’t have access to the region, go back to the region page and click the GET MEMBERSHIP button near the top of the region page, (see “How do I find out which regions I have a membership to or when my membership expires?” below.)

-How do I find out which regions I subscribed to or when my subscription expires?
+How do I find out which regions I have a membership to or when my membership expires?

 How do I change my user information, including password?

-On https://fishcast.fathomscience.com/ in the top menu click My Profile then Edit My Profile.
+In the menu at the top of the page, click My Profile then Edit My Profile.
 Log in with your current user name and password.
 The Edit My Profile page now allows you to modify your personal settings, including your password.

-What if I have already subscribed but want to add a region?
+What if I want to add a region to my membership?

-You can add a region to your subscription by simply subscribing to the new region.
-Go to the region page you’re interested in then scroll down to the subscription form.
-A subscription to a region ends based on the date you subscribed to that region.
+You can add a region by simply purchasing a membership to the new region.
+Go to the region page you’re interested in then click the GET MEMBERSHIP button near the top of the page.
+Your membership to a region expires based on when you purchased that region.
+Adding a new region doesn’t change the expiration date of a region you already have.

-How much is it to subscribe to FishCast?
+How much is it to get a FishCast membership?

 How do I pay?
 Is it secure?